 Let me be the first to say, his parents were 90% of the reason that he had that opportunity.
 Without a certain amount of genetics, you are not playing Division I Football.
 That’s just life.
 However, I had the opportunity to be a small part of something awesome.
 I was there when he cleaned 370lbs for the first time.
 I was there when he jumped 40” in the vertical leap (please don’t tell me what you can box jump at this point).
 I was there when he ran a 4.4 40 Yard Dash.

 I was also there when some really mean boys played a terrible practical joke on Cade and his sister.
 I was also there when he had to make a decision to switch high schools, and a lot of people were not happy with him.
 Those moments are the most important.

 As a coach, you have to be able to lift people up in moments of sadness.
 We can all cheer when our athletes are killing it.
 What are you going to do when they get benched.
 I tell you what I am going to do.
 I am going to console them, and then we are going to find a way off that bench.
 Can you do that?

 Everyday I work with some of the best weightlifters, powerlifters, and regular sport athletes in the country.
-Today I am watching Cammy Pereira sign with Furman in Softball.
+Last year I watched Cammy Pereira sign with Furman in Softball.
 I’ve watched Cammy grow into one incredible athlete, and I have watched her flourish as a student as well.
 A lot of smiles!
 However, I have been blessed to be there for her during some tough family times.
 Those times were by far the most important.